astronomer/docs/learn/airflow-setup-teardown.md

 Which method you use is a matter of personal preference.
 However, note that if you are using `@setup` and `@teardown` decorators, you cannot use the `setups` argument.

-You can have multiple sets of setup and teardown tasks in a DAG, both in [parallel](#parallel-setupteardown-groupings) and [nested](#nested-setupteardown-groupings).
+You can have multiple sets of setup and teardown tasks in a DAG, both in [parallel](#parallel-setupteardown-workflows) and [nested](#nested-setupteardown-workflows).

-There are no limits to how many setup and teardown tasks you can have, nor are there limits to how many worker tasks you include in a grouping.
+There are no limits to how many setup and teardown tasks you can have, nor are there limits to how many worker tasks you include in their scope.

 For example, you could have one task that creates a cluster, a second task that modifies the environment within that cluster, and a third task that tears down the cluster.
 In this case you could define the first two tasks as setup tasks and the last one as a teardown task, all belonging to the same resource.
-In a second step you, could add 10 tasks performing actions on that cluster to the scope of the setup / teardown grouping.
+In a second step, you could add 10 tasks performing actions on that cluster to the scope of the setup / teardown workflow.

 There are multiple methods for linking setup and teardown tasks.

 <Tabs
     defaultValue="taskflow_setups"
-    groupId="defining-setup-teardown-relationships"
+    groupId="creating-setup-teardown-workflows"
     values={[
-        {label: 'TaskFlow API setups argument', value: 'taskflow_setups'}, {label: 'Traditional syntax setups argument', value: 'traditional_setups'}, {label: 'Direct dependencies', value: 'taskflow_direct'},
+        {label: 'Setups argument (TaskFlow API)', value: 'taskflow_setups'}, {label: 'Setups argument (Traditional syntax)', value: 'traditional_setups'}, {label: 'Direct dependencies', value: 'taskflow_direct'},
         {label: 'Using setup/teardown decorators', value: 'decorators'},
         {label: 'Using a context manager', value: 'context_manager'}, ]}>
 <TabItem value="taskflow_setups">

-When using the TaskFlow API's `@task` decorator you can use the `.as_teardown()` method in the `setups` argument to define which setup tasks are being grouped with a teardown task.
+Using the `@task` decorator, you can use the `.as_teardown()` method in the `setups` argument to define which setup tasks are being grouped with a teardown task.
 Note that it is also possible to use [`@setup` and `@teardown` decorators](#setup-and-teardown-decorators) instead and link them using direct dependencies.

 ```python
 @task